 - Did you refuse a breath or blood test?

-- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Livingston County after 30 days.
+- First-Time DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the Livingston County, MO area after 30 days.

 Securing a Limited Driving Privilege (Hardship License) in Livingston County, MO